Scripture

 Action

-Take a moment to pray for those who offer healing spiritually, emotionally, physically, etc. As we stand at Goudy school.
-Take a moment to pray for the teachers and staff at CPS who seek to create safe space for students living in the city.
+Take a moment to pray for those who offer healing spiritually, emotionally, physically, etc. As we stand here at CVS, a place people come seeking care, relief, and healing, let’s take a moment to pray for all who are hurting in ways we can and cannot see.